Ro2b2/cole-is-fine-shyt/README.md

 And no I am not the one doing the alt accounts, its Jimmy, we are giving what Cole deserves for banning us.
 (Jimmys ban tho I sorta understand) but my one, your gonna ban me for something your fine with?

+**INSTAGRAM DMS ARE NOT FAKE BTW, The DMs are Jimmy and Coles DM.**

 OMG COLE UR SOOOO CUTEEE MARRY ME